jutge-org/jutge-problems-toolkit/README.md

 ### Test options

-The `test.ops` file can be used to specify some limits for the correction of the problem.
+The `test.ops` file can be used to specify some limits for the correction of the corresponding test case.
 The options should be written as if they were arguments of a program, with a space between each other.
 The following options are available:

-- `--maxfiles` or `-f`: set the maximum number of files that can be opened simultaneously.
+- `--verbose`: Sets the verbose output level.
+It has three options: `0` (quiet), `1` (normal) and `2` (all the information).
+- `--maxtime`: Sets maximum execution time.
+It has three values: `cputime`, `limtime` and `clktime`.
+You can specify only the `cputime`, the `cputime` and the`limtime` or all of them.
-- `--maxoutput` or `-o`: Set the maximum size that a file created by the program can have.
+  - `cputime` is the maximum time that the program has to use the CPU (processing instructions).
+  - `limtime` is the maximum CPU time limit.
+If not specified, `limtime` will be `cputime+1.5`.
+  - `clktime` is the maximum clock time (total time) the program has to run.
+If not specified, `clktime` will be three times `limtime`.
-- `--maxtime` or `-t`: Set the maximum execution time that the problem solution can take.
-Users will have twice the time that the problem solution has (will be improved in the future).
-If the time is exceeded, the program will not be accepted and the verdict will be "Execution Error" (EE).
+- `--maxmem`: Set max memory in MB.
+It has two values: `maxmem` and `maxstack`. `maxmem` is the maximum amount of memory that the program is allowed to use. `maxstack` is the maximum amount of `maxmem` that can be used for the stack.
+If the `maxstack` is not specified, it will be the same as `maxmem`.
+- `--maxfiles`: Sets the maximum number of files that can be open simultaneously.
+- `--maxprocs`: Sets the maximum number of processes that the program is allowed to create.
+- `--maxoutput`: Sets the maximum file size in MB of the output generated by the program.
+- `--maxcore`: Sets the maximum file size in MB of the core file (generated if the program crashes).
+- `--basename`: Sets the base name of the input test set.
+- `--stdout`: Set path of the output (`.out`) file.
+If not specified, the output name will be `basename.out`.
+- `--stdin`: Set path of the input (`.inp`) file.
+If not specified, the output name will be `basename.inp`.
+- `--stderr`: Set path of the error (`.err`) file.
+If not specified, the output name will be `basename.err`.
+- `--logfile`: Set path of the `.log` file.
+If not specified, the output name will be `basename.log`.
+- `--resfile`: Set path of the `.res` file.
+If not specified, the output name will be `basename.res`.